Yomag84/PHP-FFMpeg-laravel/README.md

 method.

 This code returns a `FFMpeg\Media\Frame` instance corresponding to the second 42.
-You can pass any `FFMpeg\Coordinate\TimeCode` as argument, see dedicated documentation below for more information.
+You can pass any `FFMpeg\Coordinate\TimeCode` as an argument, see the dedicated documentation below for more information.

 ```php